- 0.1 Here are some reasons why paracord is useful on a survival or outdoor knife:

 I personally do them with the 3D printer and then I bring the diameter to size.

 Do not underestimate the abrasive power of the nylon of the paracord that over time would ruin it especially on some types of materials.

-On some knives with particular materials of the handle, especially synthetic, some makers make the choice not to insert the pin but always check that over time there are no abrasions of the handle.
+On some knives with particular materials of the handle, especially synthetic some makers make the choice not to insert the pin but always check that with time there are no abrasions of the handle.

 Ps.
 It is always a knife and some people really appreciate the signs of wear on their knife as a sign of a lived object.

 Double hole for paracord

 On some types of knife in addition to the paracord hole on the handle, an additional hole is inserted usually in the guard area where a second hole is inserted to be used always with the paracord to obtain a grip.

 Attention I’m talking only about the lace hole in paracord not the holes that are used to create the handle covered in paracord, are two types of holes and with different purposes.

 Usually the paracord neck has the double function of handle and to have a paracord available in case of need in addition to the fact that it is much cheaper, easy to replace, this approach is typical of the prepping and survival environment where the same object must serve to do more than one thing but two or three.

 Usually those who practice Survival know well this rule that every tool you have with you must have multiple functions and the knife already has them but with the nylon rope or other material acquires a further one.